davilla/atv-xbmc-launcher/xbmclauncher/README.txt

 ## Release Notes

+### 2.2
+- fixed IR issues with ATV's < r2.3
+- added optional arguments for applications to launch
+- fixed HDMI disconnect issues for XBMC

+### 2.1
+- switched to MultiFinder for application switching
+- fixes blackscreen issues on launching
+- unified versioning.
+Launcher's version is used for MF, xbmchelper,...
+- added "Toggle Boot App" in settings (enable XBMCExpertMode in Launcher's plist)
+- renamed update to download
+- renamed XBMC/BoxeeLauncher to Launcher

+### 0.8
+- fixes for ATV 2.3 (launching XBMC does only work ~50% of the time)
+- addded universal mode support
+- enable/disable auto-update in settings

 ### 0.6
 - fixed issue #8 (screensaver kick in breaks download of update)
 - fixed currentworkingdirectory which prevented xbmc's preflight script from running